 Debt Consolidation Program

-Although these programs don’t qualify as traditional credit products, the effect on your credit will be somewhat similar, in that your ability to make payments on time will also impact your credit score.
+Although these programs don’t qualify as traditional credit products in Richmond and Canada, in general, the effect on your credit will be somewhat similar, in that your ability to make payments on time will also impact your credit score.
 A debt consolidation program will also end up on your credit report for some time, making it more difficult to secure new credit.